frederic-perez/AmE-dictionary/data/dictionary.md

 __snuggles__
 __snugly__ :two::hammer:
 __so far, so good__
+__so much so that__ _idiom_ To such an extent or large degree that. _The interest rates on the loan were exorbitantly high—so much so that I had to start selling things around the house to meet my monthly payments._
 __so much so__ _So much so that working with animals has become one of his passions._
 __so to speak__ _adv_ :three::dart: In a manner of speaking.
 __so-called__ _adj_ Doubtful or suspect. _Syn_ alleged, supposed _The so-called master detective tripped over the murder weapon just as he was declaring the case insolvable._